shailenmishra/teaching-docs/engl1j/schedule.md

 - A walk in the [Crum Woods](https://www.swarthmore.edu/crum-woods-stewardship/visiting-crum-woods) led by Sue MacQueen, Campus Engagement Coordinator at Swarthmore.
 This will be an out-of-classroom learning day.
 This will be an immersive learning experience in an outdoor space, so dress appropriately and be prepared to record multi-sensory observations in your notebook/phone.

+{: .homework }
-> Homework: Complete assigned readings for next class
+> Complete assigned readings for next class

 ### Feb 26